Chalahgawtha: Lower Shawnee Town (c. 1734–1758)

+Scioto River village (1758–1787)

 The next Chillicothe (1758–1787) was one of seven Shawnee villages developed on the west bank of the Scioto River, near Paint Creek and what developed as modern Chillicothe, Ohio.
 The village was settled in the late 1750s by survivors of the floods at Lower Shawnee Town and the burning of Logstown, at a time when Shawnee were returning to the Ohio Country after having been driven out and scattered by the Iroquois decades earlier in competition over the fur trade.
 Cheeseekau, older brother of Tecumseh, was probably born here about 1761.
 Tecumseh may have been born here in 1768, or at nearby Kisposko town.
 In 1762, Chillicothe contained about 300 warriors (representing a total of perhaps 1,200 people).
 The majority of Shawnee then living in Ohio lived there.

 European influences, especially in trade goods such as guns, kettles, and clothing, were prevalent among the Shawnee at this time.
 David Jones, an Anglican missionary, visited the town in 1773 and noted that a British fur trader named Moses Henry lived there.

 In the early 1770s, the Shawnee towns on the Scioto were the focus of a Shawnee-led movement formed to resist colonial expansion onto their traditional hunting grounds following the 1768 Treaty of Fort Stanwix.
 The Shawnee were ultimately unsuccessful in forging a large alliance, however.
 They fought Dunmore's War in 1774 with little support from other tribes.
 An army from Virginia marched to the Scioto villages and forced the Shawnee to accept the boundary established in the Stanwix treaty.

 After the outbreak of the American Revolutionary War, many Chillicothe residents relocated northwest to form a village on the Little Miami River.
 Shawnee villagers continued to live on the Scioto, along with some Cherokee, until the village was attacked by Americans in 1787 during the Northwest Indian War, after the establishment of the United States.